galtproject/galtproject-docs/en/Whitepaper.md

 ![Arbitrators Voting](https://github.com/galtspace/galtproject-docs/blob/master/images/GP%20Arbitrators%20Voting.png)

 ### Custodians
 For operations like land and real easte trading and p2p loans (with land and real estate as collateral) on Ethereum, Property owners in some jurisdictions need a decentralized third party - Custodians.
-Custodians here perform the role of nominal owners for property.
-It's a company or a public person with good reputation and his own assets.
-Custodians hold property until SPACE Token holder will come and ask to register property rights in the state register to him.
-Custodians get a reward from token holders for interaction with government agencies and like other Oracles, deposit pledges in GALT.
+Custodians are asset management companies, law firms or trust funds in reliable jurisdictions.
+They are temporary owners of land or real estate and are legally obliged to re-register these rights in the state registry to the owner of the token.
+Also, they can convert fiat income from real estate to Ether or Stablecoins and transfer them to token owners.
+To provide paid services they need a security deposit, blocked in the smart contract.
+In case of an error or fraud, the deposit will be written off and used for prosecution and damages cover.
+Custodians get a reward from token holders for interaction with government agencies and like other Oracles.
 They act like a supranational property guarantor.
-To reduce the risks of fraud each property is divided between 5-7 Custodians.
+To reduce the risks of fraud each property is divided between 2-3 Custodians.
 In case of dishonest behavier their deposits will be fully withdrawn and used to retrieve property to their real owners.

 In some cases Custodians are not necessary, because state accepts blockchain transactions or there is no state at all and the community of property owners themselves act as guarantor of their rights.